 Although the stated goal is to produce a working implementation of the Raft algorithm, the ultimate purpose of the course is cover important topics from concurrency and distributed computing in a practical setting.
 Topics will include:

 A major challenge in completing the project is managing the complexity of testing, monitoring, and debugging in the presence of failures and nondeterministic execution.
 In a basic 5-machine configuration of Raft, you might have code executing with upwards of 60 threads, spread across multiple processes, interacting with various timers and queues.
 This will push the limits of your ability to comprehend what is happening.
 Much of the course is spent on coping strategies.

 This course is taught by David Beazley.
 David is a former university professor who used to enjoy torturing students with courses in operating systems and networks.
 David is better known in the Python world as the author of the Python Essential Reference, 4th Edition (Addison Wesley) and Python Cookbook, 3rd Edition (O'Reilly Media).
 He has also given various talks about concurrency-related topics including the infamous Python GIL Talk and this bit of live coding.
-More recently, he has been working on the Curio project..
+More recently, he was responsible for the Curio project..